Employment, Training & Education Services

 These services are offered to people who live, work or have been laid off in Cherokee, Clayton, Douglas, Fayette, Gwinnett, Henry and Rockdale counties.
 To find WorkSource programs elsewhere, please search the Technical College Systems of Georgia WIOA Career Centers.

 Applicants must be unemployed, have been laid off, or meet the low-income threshold.
 They must also live, work or have been laid off from a job in the seven counties served by WorkSource Atlanta Regional (Cherokee, Clayton, Douglas, Fayette, Gwinnett, Henry and Rockdale).
-For a complete list of requirements, download our Eligibility Requirements and Checklist.

 Programs and Services